-This document outlines our WordPress plugin policy which is designed to keep your site secure and running well.
+This document contains our WordPress plugin policy which is designed to keep your site secure and running well.

-There are nearly 500,000 plugins out there, and as long as you choose plugins that are actively developed and approved for the current WordPress version, chances are they will work just fine and not cause any issues.
-Below are plugins we either have experienced problems with, or which have been found to be problematic or insecure by leading WordPress security partners such as Wordfence or Sucuri.
+With nearly 500,000 plugins out there, as long as you choose plugins that are actively developed and approved for the current WordPress version, chances are they will work just fine and not cause any issues.

 - WP Super Cache

 In addition to the disallowed plugins noted above, there are also certain groups of plugins that we recommend you do not use.
 These are plugins we either have experienced problems with, or have been found to be problematic or insecure by leading WordPress security services such as Wordfence or Sucuri.